liuhq/evarcher/README.md

 (handler: Handler<E[K]>) => RegisterReturn
 ```

-Register a handler which only run once to an event, and then automatically unregisters. `EvarcherOption.defaultEnabled` controls default to enable or disable.
-Also can immediately enable/disable via `RegisterReturn`
+Register a handler that runs only once, then automatically unregisters itself. `EvarcherOption.defaultEnabled` controls whether the handler is enabled by default.
+You can also immediately enable/disable via `RegisterReturn`.

 #### unregister